 What happens if I do not renew?

-If you do not pay the fees and complete the renewal process within those 30 days:
+If you do not pay the fees and complete the renewal process by January 31, 2020:

-- You must then meet the requirements for reinstatement to resume practising.
+- You must then submit an application and meet the requirements for reinstatement in order to resume practising.

-- Applications for reinstatement will be subject to the legislative requirements and the College’s standard processing time.
+- Applications are subject to legislative requirements and the College’s standard processing time.